Are There 6% CD Rates Today? The Best CD Rates Right Now

 Are There 6%+ CD Rates Today?

 We have not gotten to the point where there are many banks offering 6% CDs as a standard offering.
 Banks and credit unions may have promotional rates for a very short time period.
-They are using them as marketing tools, getting some new depositors, and then lowering the rates back down to market-level rates.
+They are using them as marketing tools, getting new depositors, and then lowering the rates back down to market-level rates.

 A rate of mid-5% or so is more widely available for a federally-insured certificate of deposit available to everyone.